keras-team/keras-hub/ROADMAP.md

-These examples will serve two purposes—a demonstration to the community of how models can be built using KerasNLP, and a way to vet our the performance and accuracy of our library components on both TPUs and GPUs.
+These examples will serve two purposes—a demonstration to the community of how models can be built using KerasNLP, and a way to vet our the performance and accuracy of our library components on both TPUs and GPUs at scale.

 At this moment in time, our focus is on polishing our BERT example.
-We would like it to run entirely on KerasNLP components for both training and preprocessing, and come easy recipes for running multi-worker training jobs.
+We would like it to run entirely on KerasNLP components for both training and preprocessing, and come with easy recipes for running multi-worker training jobs.
 Once this is done, we would like to extend our examples directory to other popular architectures (e.g. RoBERTa and ELECTRA).

 As we move forward with KerasNLP as a whole, we expect development for new components (say, a new attention mechanism) to happen in tandem with an example demonstrating the component in an end-to-end architecture.

+By the end of 2022, we should have a actively growing collection of examples models, with a standardized set of training scripts, that match expected performance as reported in publications.

 ### Tools for data preprocessing and postprocessing for end-to-end workflows

-It should be easy to use KerasNLP to take a trained model and use it for a wide range of real world NLP tasks.
+It should be easy to take trained Keras language model and use it for a wide range of real world NLP tasks.
 We should support classification, text generation, summarization, translation, name-entity recognition, and question answering.
 We should have a guide for each of these tasks using KerasNLP by the end of 2022.

-We are looking for simple, modular components that make it easy to build end-to-end workflows for any of these tasks.
+We are looking to develop simple, modular components that make it easy to build end-to-end workflows for each of these tasks.

 Currently projects in this area include: